rorieArmstrong/stock-trading--app/README.md

 ## Wireframe
 sql/postgres database
 django backend
 react frontend
 ## User journeys
 As a User, I want to be able to create an account so I can login.
 As a User, I want to be choose what stocks I want to monitor.
+As a User, I want to be able to see a graph to compare my stocks.
 ## Database schemas
 ### Stocks
 | Id    | date-time       |stock1|stock2|